newrelic/newrelic-quickstarts/CONTRIBUTING.md

   - Author One
   - Other Author

-# These keywords can be mapped to category terms from
+# These keywords can be mapped to category terms
-# a datasource, which help to categorize quickstarts.
+# which help to categorize quickstarts.
 # To have your quickstart appear under a certain category,
 # these keywords must include a matching category term,
 # see link in the keywords row of the table below.